Imogen Poots

-Imogen Gay Poots (born 3 June 1989) is an English actress and model.
+Imogen Gay Poots (born 3 June 1989) is an English actress.
 She played Tammy in the post-apocalyptic horror film 28 Weeks Later (2007), Linda Keith in the Jimi Hendrix biopic Jimi: All Is by My Side (2013), Debbie Raymond in the Paul Raymond biopic The Look of Love (2013), and Julia Maddon in the American action film Need for Speed (2014).
-Also in 2014, she portrayed Jesse Crichton in A Long Way Down, alongside Pierce Brosnan and Aaron Paul.
+Also in 2014, she portrayed Jess Crichton in A Long Way Down, alongside Pierce Brosnan and Aaron Paul.
+She appeared as Isabella "Izzy" Patterson in Peter Bogdanovich's She's Funny That Way.
 In 2016, she starred as Kelly Ann in the Showtime series Roadies.
-In 2020, she played Laura in the Academy Award winning The Father (2020), which starred Anthony Hopkins and Olivia Colman.
+In 2019, she co-starred with Jesse Eisenberg in the films Vivarium and The Art of Self-Defense.
+In 2020, she played Laura in The Father (2020).